Welcome to today's edition of the Rush 24-7 podcast.

 It's too extreme.

-I uh you're going off a deep end here.
+You're going off a deep end here.

-Um Michael Jackson, uh I have an observation.
+Michael Jackson, I have an observation.

 I have an observation about this Michael Jackson thing, not about the details of his death or something.

-I mean, Michael Jackson's biggest successes, and as it turns out, his final successes, real successes, took place in the 80s.
+I mean, Michael Jackson's biggest successes, and as it turns out, his final successes, real successes took place in the 80s.

 I mean, yeah, he was as weird as he could be, but he was profoundly, because of his weirdness, an individual.